 This fact sheet is for information only.
 It is recommended that you get legal advice about your situation.

-Carrie had saved up for 6 months to go on a bus tour of Australia with ACE HOLIDAY TOURS.
-Carrie paid for the tour in full about 6 weeks before the tour was due to depart.
-Carrie paid for the tour using her credit card (with BIG BANK).
-About 2 weeks before she was due to leave ACE HOLIDAY TOURS went into liquidation.
-Carrie rang ACE HOLIDAY TOURS as soon as she found out but she was told it was unlikely she would get her money back.
+Carrie saved up for 6 months to go on a bus tour of Australia with a travel agency.
+Carrie paid for the tour in full about 6 weeks before the tour started, using her credit card.
+About 2 weeks before she was due to leave , the travel agency went into liquidation and Carrie was it was unlikely she would get her money back.

-Carrie rang BIG BANK.
-After Carrie explained the situation, BIG BANK said it would “chargeback” the transaction.
-Carrie confirmed this in writing to BIG BANK including details of:
+Carrie rang her bank to explain the situation and her bank said it would “chargeback” the transaction.
+Carrie confirmed this in writing to the bank including details of:

 - The amount of the transaction,